minshi123/gitlab/doc/topics/airgap/index.md

 # Airgapped GitLab

-This page gathers all the resources for the topic **Airgap** within GitLab.
+Computers in an air-gapped network are isolated from the public internet as a security measure.
-An airgapped network is one in which the the computers are isolated from the public internet.
+This page lists all the information available for running GitLab in an air-gapped environment.

 ## Quick start